 Imagine a parent who wants his teenager’s behavior to change.
 He makes a list of the things she’s doing and tells her, “If you’ll stop doing these things, life will be better for you.”
 What goes through the girl’s head?

 She already knows what the problem is.
-She even knows what to do, and why.
+It’s likely that she even knows what to do, and why.
 So what will she do?